HBCompass/hackbright/Exercise05/README.md

     0
     ...

+Note: you may not use dictionaries in your program for this exercise.

 Once you've produced appropriate output, you can visualize it by piping the contents of your program to the 'spark' utility installed on your computer:

     $ python lettercount.py inputfile.txt | spark